csound-flossmanual/csound-floss/book/03-c-control-structures.md

       usage of the i-rate if branching.
 [^2]:  Since the release of the new parser (Csound 5.14), the expression
       can also be written without parentheses.
+[^3]: To say the truth, *metro* is more precise.
+But this can be neglected
+      for live situations for which this approach is mainly meant to be used.